 - the complexity of your case

 - the seniority of counsel

-The quote provided will either be on an hourly rate or fixed fee, subject to what is most appropriate for the case and cost effective.
-A reasonable quote will be provided taking into account all the circumstances of the case estimating preparation time and hearing time required for your case.
+The quotation provided will be for a fixed fee agreed in advance of the work being performed, unless an hourly rate would be more appropriate for the case.
+A reasonable quotation will be provided, taking into account all the circumstances of the case, including estimating preparation time and hearing time required for your case.
+As a guide, the hourly rate range is currently between £200+VAT and £450+VAT per hour.
 There may be additional costs for travel or copying of original documents.
-The current rate of VAT will be added to all fees (unless exemptions apply).
+The current rate of VAT of 20% will be added to all fees (unless exemptions apply).

-Please note the provision of a quote is not an acceptance of instructions.
+Please note the provision of a quotation is not an acceptance of instructions.
 An acceptance of instructions is fixed upon the signing of a public access agreement and receipt of the fee for the work.
-Where we provide a fixed price for a piece of work we will seek not to exceed the amount we have quoted without prior client authority.
+Where we provide a fixed price for a piece of work we will not exceed the amount we have quoted without your prior authority.

 You can read the Bar Standards Board Public Access Guidance here.

-If you would like more information about the benefits to small and medium enterprises of the Public Access scheme, you can read a recent article written by Alistair MacDonald QC, former Chair of the Bar Council, here.
+If you would like more information about the benefits to small and medium enterprises of the Public Access scheme, you can read an article written by Alistair MacDonald QC, former Chair of the Bar Council, here.